Compiler Error C2558

 For the latest documentation on Visual Studio 2017 RC, see Visual Studio 2017 RC Documentation.

 'identifier' : no copy constructor available or copy constructor is declared 'explicit'

 A copy constructor initializes an object from another object of the same type.
 (It makes a copy of the object.)
 The compiler generates a default copy constructor if you do not define any constructors.

-Trying to copy a class whose copy constructor is private.
-In most cases, a class with a private copy constructor should not be copied.
-A common programming technique declares a private copy constructor to prevent the direct use of a class.
-The class may be useless by itself or require another class in order to work properly.
+privatecopy constructor to prevent the direct use of a class.
+The class may be useless by itself or require another class in order to work correctly.